58. Express Appreciation

 Data point of the week

-Benefit 2: Gratitude and appreciation boost happiness.
-Getting into a habit of noticing what you’re grateful for and expressing appreciation is one of the surest—and simplest—ways to increase your happiness.
+2. Expressing gratitude/appreciation boosts happiness.
+Getting into a habit of noticing what you’re grateful for is one of the surest—and simplest—ways to increase your happiness.

 “a robust connection between higher levels of gratitude and lower levels of depression … The association provides a reason to explore further the effects of gratitude-focused interventions as a method to alleviate depression and to prevent the development of depression.”